webrecorder/browsertrix/docs/deploy/local.md

 An admin user with name `admin@example.com` and password `PASSW0RD!` will be automatically created.

-The service will be accessible on port 30870 per the config above.

 With Helm, additional YAML files can be added to further override previous settings.

 Some possible settings can be changed are found in [chart/examples/local-config.yaml](https://github.com/webrecorder/browsertrix-cloud/blob/main/chart/examples/local-config.yaml).

 For example, to change the default superadmin, uncomment the `superadmin` block in `local-config.yaml`, and then change the username (`admin@example.com`) and password (`PASSW0RD!`) to different values.
-(The admin username and password will be updated with each deployment)
+(The admin username and password will be updated with each deployment).
+To change the local port, change `local_service_port` setting.

 You can then redeploy with these additional settings by running: